 Of course!
 This is why we ask that pet owners have reliable and charged cell phones with them.
-We have cell phones for the Doctors to carry so they can talk to you while they examine your pet.
-Please know these numbers are different than our main clinic number.
-If you see it call repeatedly it’s probably us!
+If you choose to remain curbside, the doctors will give you a call to go over the exam findings.
 We want you to have all the time and opportunity to talk with the Doctors that you need.
 Our Doctors are also very comfortable and responsive to emails in case you think of things after your appointment.
 Feel free to email us anytime!

 What If I Don’t Have A Car?